BOL-Web-Prog/simple-crud/README.md

 2. Run `composer install`
 3. Then `npm install`
 4. Also `npm run dev`
+5. Create new DB in your local and name it with `simple_crud`
-5. And `php artisan migrate`
+6. And `php artisan migrate`
-6. To serve this app you can use `php artisan serve` and voila this app is up now
+7. To serve this app you can use `php artisan serve` and voila this app is up now

 ## About Laravel